David Felder: Academics

 Felder was the Composer-in-Residence of the Buffalo Philharmonic Orchestra from 1993 to 1997 and has received numerous grants and commissions throughout his career as a composer, including many awards from the National Endowment for the Arts, two New York State Council commissions, a New York Foundation for the Arts Fellowship, a Guggenheim Fellowship, two Koussevitzky commissions, two Fromm Foundation Fellowships, two awards from the Rockefeller Foundation, two commissions from the Mary Flagler Cary Trust, and many more.
 In 2010, the American Academy of Arts and Letters awarded Felder the Music Award in recognition of his career accomplishments.

-Felder has taught music composition at the University at Buffalo since 1985, received the SUNY Distinguished Professor title in 2008, and served as Master Artist in Residence at the Atlantic Center for the Arts in 2010.
-His, Les Quatres Temps Cardinaux (2013–14), for chamber orchestra, soprano, bass voice, and electronics, has been recorded by the Boston Modern Orchestra Project and is soon to be released.
-More recently, his violin concerto, Jeu de Tarot (2017), with violin soloist Irvine Arditti, and Ensemble Signal, conducted by Brad Lubman, has been recorded and released on Coviello Contemporary records.
+Felder taught music composition at the University at Buffalo from 1985 to 2023, received the SUNY Distinguished Professor title in 2008, and served as Master Artist in Residence at the Atlantic Center for the Arts in 2010.
+His, Les Quatres Temps Cardinaux (2013–14), for chamber orchestra, soprano, bass voice, and electronics, has been recorded by the Boston Modern Orchestra Project and also by Ensemble Signal with the Slee Sinfonietta, Brad Lubman conductor on Coviello.
+More recently, his violin concerto, Jeu de Tarot project(2017-22), with violin soloist Irvine Arditti, and Ensemble Signal, conducted by Brad Lubman, has been recorded and released on Coviello Contemporary records. and Jeu de Tarot 2 recorded and released on Coviello in January 2025.
 His latest work for orchestra, Die Dämmerungen, was given its complete world premiere by the Buffalo Philharmonic Orchestra on October 5, 2019, at Kleinhans Music Hall.
-Jeu de Tarot 2 (2020) has been recently recorded by the Slee Sinfonietta, with violin soloist Irvine Arditti, conducted by Christian Baldini, and will soon be released by Coviello Contemporary records.
+Jeu de Tarot 2 (2020) has been recently recorded by the Slee Sinfonietta, with violin soloist Irvine Arditti, conducted by Christian Baldini, and has been released.

 June in Buffalo Festival

 The June in Buffalo Festival was founded at the University at Buffalo in 1975 by composer and UB Professor Morton Feldman, with sponsorship by the Rockefeller Foundation, New York State Council for the Arts, and the university at Buffalo.
 The festival was originally dedicated to emerging composers and to presenting and exposing new music to the world.
 The festival ran until 1980 and took a brief a hiatus until 1985 when David Felder revived the festival.

-Since 1985, Felder has been the director of June in Buffalo, and expanded the program to include student composers, as well as, recently, student ensembles.
+From 1985 to 2022, Felder was the director of June in Buffalo, and expanded the program to include student composers, as well as, recently, student ensembles.
 June in Buffalo has run every June since 1985, and offers a week-long intensive schedule of seminars, lectures, workshops, professional presentations, participant forums and open rehearsals as well as afternoon and evening concerts open to the general public and critics.
 Each of the invited composers has one of their pieces performed during the festival.
 Evening performances feature faculty composers, resident ensembles and soloists renowned internationally as interpreters of contemporary music.